pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Matching Problem

-\paragraph{Finding neighbor nodes (Line 16).} At each iteration, we identify the set $\mathcal{N}$ of unphased nodes that are adjacent (in the graph $Q$) to at least one of the nodes in the phased node set ($U^{\text{phased}}$).
+At each iteration, we identify the set $\mathcal{N}$ of unphased nodes that are adjacent (in the graph $Q$) to at least one of the nodes in the phased node set ($U^{\text{phased}}$).
 These are the nodes that can be used to extend the current phased set, as they connect already-phased positions to new positions.